patrickfav/website-favre/content/articles/2020-04-14-how-to-centralize-your-checkstyle-configuration-with-maven/index.md

 #### 3\.
 Make your Config Project Deployable

 Some Maven repositories, like [Maven Central](https://search.maven.org/), require a sources and javadoc -jar if you want to deploy them there.
-Since there is neither source code, nor javadoc we have to create placeholders.
+Since there is neither source code nor javadoc we have to create placeholders.
 In our _checkstyle-config_ project add the plugin config for the source code:

 ```
 <plugin>